Ilmarinen / Work ability / Early support / Supervisor / Measures related to illness

 - their working hours are reduced by 40–60 per cent from their earlier level

-- their part-time work will last at least 12 weekdays and no more than 120 weekdays, consecutively.
+- their part-time work will last at least 12 weekdays and no more than 150 weekdays (including Saturdays), consecutively.

 The aim of the arrangement is for the employee to be able to then transfer to full-time work.
 When a physician has assessed the employee’s situation, the physician will write a Medical Certificate B. In addition, the employer and employee must fill in the “Notice - Partial sickness allowance” form (SV 28).
 The form can be filled in online and sent to Kela.
 Fill in the form (kela.fi).

 The objective of the rehabilitation provided by Kela and the earnings-related pension company’s vocational rehabilitation is always to enable your employee to continue in working life.
 Look into rehabilitation options and plan how to apply for it together with the occupational health services.

 Kela arranges different types of rehabilitation courses that apply to maintaining and restoring physical and mental work ability and functional capacity and for continuing in working life.
 Read more about Kela’s rehabilitation options (kela.fi).

 If the support measures for returning to work are not enough, Ilmarinen’s vocational rehabilitation may be an option for your employee.
 Your employee can apply for rehabilitation from Ilmarinen.
 The employee receives support from vocational rehabilitation for returning to work that is suitable for their state of health.
 Read more about Ilmarinen's vocational rehabilitation.

 If you cannot find work that suits your employee’s state of health at your workplace, your employee may find work after the work trial in a new job under a new employer.
 If the employee learns a new profession with the support of vocational rehabilitation and fails to find employment right after graduating, the TE services, for example, will assist them in applying for a job and finding employment.

 Are your employee’s challenges unrelated to their state of health?